 - a.
-Servicing Carriers (SCs) must establish programs and procedures to ensure prompt settlements of warranted motor vehicle physical damage claims. - b.
-SCs must establish procedures to permit prompt appraisal of damage at drive-in locations or in the field and to make prompt claim payments of motor vehicle physical damage claims. - c.
+Assigned Risk Companies (ARCs) must establish programs and procedures to ensure prompt settlements of warranted motor vehicle physical damage claims. - b.
+ARCs must establish procedures to permit prompt appraisal of damage and to make prompt claim payments of motor vehicle physical damage claims. - c.
 The Standard for assignment to an appraiser from the date the report is received or date of notice of recovery of theft is 2 business days. - d.
 The Standard for transmittal of the completed appraisal from the date of the appraisal assignment is 5 business days in accordance with 212 CMR 2.04(1)(e). - e.
 The Standard for payment of a first party motor vehicle physical damage claim under any Direct Payment Plan is 5 business days from completion of the appraisal on all repairable motor vehicles, subject to all other provisions of the Plan. - f.
 The Standard for payment of a first party motor vehicle physical damage claim that is not under any Direct Payment Plan is 7 business days following receipt of a Completed Work Claim Form.